• Skip to primary navigation

 Cloud

 Cloud hosting is similar to unmanaged VPS.
 The major difference between these two services is scalability is supported by cloud servers.
-A VPS may/may not allow you to add extra RAM, storage, etc. Features of Cloud hosting are as follows:
+A VPS may/may not allow you to add extra RAM, storage, etc. Features of cloud hosting are as follows:

 Infrastructure